Choosing a Training or Coaching Partner: 8 Criteria Beyond Certification

 → A training or coaching partner can support people inside an intervention.

-→ A development partner can help the organisation rethink how support itself is organised, so that learning is less dependent on isolated sessions and more connected to the way sales reps, advisors, managers, and leaders actually work.
+→ A development partner can help the organisation organise support differently: better timed, less isolated, connected across levels, and closer to the way sales reps, advisors, managers, and leaders actually work.

 That matters commercially.